 Nobody likes to pay too much for auto insurance.
 By following the advice in this article, you can lower the cost of your premiums and keep more money in your pocket.

-Meanwhile, when you’re ready to switch insurance companies, be sure to check our guide to the Best and Worst Auto Insurance Companies.
-We’ve got a special section on Clark Howard’s three top picks for car insurance you’ll want to pay close attention to.
+If you’re ready to switch insurance companies, be sure to check our guide to the Best and Worst Auto Insurance Companies.
+We’ve got a special section on Clark Howard’s three top picks for car insurance.